Under the flawless pearly beauty of String of Pearls, don’t forget their toxicity to pets, including cats.

 - Strangled or damaged plant parts

-- Visible signs of cat paw scratch on the plant
+- Visible signs of cat paw scratches on the plant

 - Cat vomit around the plants